steventimes/COSI-127-PA/README.md

 ### **Step 1: Install and Configure MariaDB**
 1. **Installation**
+   > **NOTE**: If you already did set-up MariaDB for Written Assignment 2, skip first two points.
    Choose the appropriate installation method for your operating system:
     - **MacOS (Homebrew)**
       ```bash